Simon Rusk

-Simon Edward Rusk (born 17 December 1981) is a professional football manager and former professional footballer, and is currently head coach of the England U19s.
+Simon Edward Rusk (born 17 December 1981) is an English professional football manager and former professional player who most recently was interim head coach at Southampton.

 He holds a UEFA pro licence.
 Previously manager of Brighton & Hove Albion Under 23s, Rusk was responsible for the progression of many young talents to the Brighton first-team in recent years, including Aaron Connolly, Steven Alzate, Solly March and Ben White.
 As a player, he played as a midfielder, notably for Boston United.
-Born in England, he made three appearances for the Scotland U18 national team.

 Playing career

 Boston United

-Born in Peterborough, Cambridgeshire, Rusk joined the Peterborough United youth system in 1995 and had a spell on loan in the Southern Football League Premier Division with Cambridge City during the 1999–2000 season.
+Rusk was born in Peterborough, Cambridgeshire, and grew up in the suburb of Bretton.
+He joined the Peterborough United youth system in 1995 and had a spell on loan in the Southern Football League Premier Division with Cambridge City during the 1999–2000 season.
 He was signed on a free transfer by Boston United in March 2001 after being released by Peterborough.
 His Boston debut came in March 2001 in a match at Doncaster Rovers.
 He was fined by manager Steve Evans for receiving a red card against Shrewsbury Town in December 2005.
 He had surgery on a knee injury in December 2006, which ruled him out until after Christmas.